zbengt/zbengt.github.io/_posts/2023-07-10-E5_3species_pocillopora_mapping.md

 tags: E5 3species
 ---

 I ran HISAT2 to get alignments for the E5 Pocillopora data using the _P. meandrina_ reference we had decided on [here](https://github.com/urol-e5/deep-dive/wiki/Species-Characteristics-and-Genomic-Resources) in the wiki.
 Overall alignment rates look kind of low.
-Am I using the right reference?
+Are we sure about using this?

 ## Alignment Summary